Princeton-Robot-Planning-and-Learning/kinder-openpi/README.md

 ### Step 3: Launch the Environment (Terminal 3)

 Start the corresponding robot or simulation environment.
-See the [KinDER repo](https://github.com/irom-lab/KinDER) for details.
+See the [KinDER Imitation Learning Baselines](https://github.com/Princeton-Robot-Planning-and-Learning/kinder-baselines/blob/main/kinder-imitation-learning/README.md) for details.